Okipa/laravel-form-components/docs/upgrade-guides/from-laravel-bootstrap-components-to-laravel-form-components.md

 ## Replace native HTML form calls

-You now can use a [form component](../../README.md#form) that will help you with the method
+You now can use a [form component](../../README.md#form) which will automatically generate CSRF and method spoofing hidden fields for you.

+As so, you should:
+* Replace your native HTML form implementations
+* Remove you CSRF and spoofing method hidden fields implementations

 ## Update component calls